Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Discussion and conclusions

 The simulations were cut into square patches of 256$\times$256 pixels at the QUIJOTE's angular resolution (approximately 414 arcseconds per pixel), covering the four MFI frequencies of 11, 13, 17, and 19 GHz.
 Each sky region was populated with 100 independent simulations, allowing for robust uncertainty estimation.
 For the observational analysis, we employed the publicly available QUIJOTE MFI maps, extracting one patch per region, centered on the same positions used in the simulations.

-After being trained with patches at random positions in the sky, the neural network demonstrated strong performance when recovering the synchrotron signal from simulated sky patches, mainly found an accurate recovery of the synchrotron index for both polarization modes, with average absolute errors below 0.5 in most of the sky regions, and generally better performance for $E$ compared to the $B$-mode.
-We also found a robust estimation of the synchrotron amplitude, even in regions with low signal-to-noise ratios, with small deviations appearing primarily in $B$-mode measurements, and a consistent recovery of the amplitude ratio, in agreement with theoretical expectations and simulation inputs.
-However, as shown, the results for the $B$-mode still present some variations with respect to the input ones, as expected, since the signal is fainter than the $E$ one, and more sensitive to instrumental noise.
+After being trained with patches at random positions in the sky, the neural network demonstrated relatively accurate performance when recovering the synchrotron signal from simulated sky patches, in particular for the synchrotron index for both polarization modes, with average absolute errors below 0.5 in most of the sky regions, and generally better performance for $E$ compared to the $B$-mode.

-Once validated on realistic simulations, the network was applied to real QUIJOTE MFI data.
-Despite being trained exclusively on synthetic maps, the network successfully extracted meaningful synchrotron structures from real sky observations.
-In fact, the output maps revealed mid-scale features not present in the training data, suggesting that the neural network can generalize to Interstellar medium complexities.
-Moreover, we found clear discrepancies for the synchrotron index and a systematic overestimation of the amplitude with respect simulations (although input and output simulations closely matched together) in regions with a strong emission, that we interpret as an incorrect modeling of the synchrotron emission, or also possible curvature in the data.
+Once validated using realistic simulations, the network was subsequently applied to real QUIJOTE-MFI data.
+Despite being trained exclusively on synthetic maps, the network appears to reliably extract meaningful synchrotron structures from actual sky observations.
+Also, mid-scale features not present in the training data model.
 This will be further investigated in future works.

 The average values from all the regions are in general consistent with previous analyses.
-We found $\alpha_{S}^{E} = -3.04 \pm 0.21$ and $\alpha_{S}^{B} = -3.00 \pm 0.4$, amplitudes of $A_{S}^{E} = 3.31 \pm 0.08 \mu K^{2}$ and $A_{S}^{B} = 0.93 \pm 0.02 \mu K^{2}$, and a ratio between $B$ and $E$ amplitudes of $A_{S}^{B}/A_{S}^{E} = 0.28 \pm 0.08$, considering systematic+statistical uncertainties in all the cases.
+We found $\alpha_{S}^{E} = -3.04 \pm 0.18$ and $\alpha_{S}^{B} = -3.00 \pm 0.26$, amplitudes of $A_{S}^{E} = 3.31 \pm 0.17 \mu K^{2}$ and $A_{S}^{B} = 0.93 \pm 0.04 \mu K^{2}$, and a ratio between $B$ and $E$ amplitudes of $A_{S}^{B}/A_{S}^{E} = 0.28 \pm 0.06$, considering systematic+statistical uncertainties in all the cases.